 Commit to the Mission

 The mission here was simple, publish thirty articles in thirty days.
-However, the purpose wasn’t apparent in the beginning, but I can say with clarity now, the goal was to push myself into a meditative state surrounding bundleIQ, and it worked.
+Even if the purpose wasn’t apparent in the beginning, I can say with clarity now, the goal was to push myself into a meditative state surrounding bundleIQ, and it worked.
 The content created over this period is formative.
 I dug deeper into the psyche of our user as well as our use cases.

 Design the Environment